Oregon, United States

 Product reviews can be a valuable asset for merchants who sell on Shopify, or any other e-commerce platform, for a few reasons:

-1. Customer reviews provide social proof: When potential customers see that other people have had a positive experience with a product, it can increase their confidence in the product and make them more likely to make a purchase.
+When your potential customers see that other people have had a positive experience with a product, it can increase their confidence and make them more likely to make a purchase.
 Trust in eCommerce is paramount.

 How Can You Get More Shopify Reviews?

-At the time, I didn’t have any type of answer for Beth, whatsoever.
-Lucky for you, I’ve learned a few things since then.
-If you want reviews, there are some easy ways to get them:
+If you want honest reviews, there are some easy ways to get them:

-• Include a call to action on your product pages – You can include a call to action on your product pages, encouraging customers to leave a review of the product.
+Be sure to include a CTA on your product pages, encouraging customers to leave a review of the product.
 This can be as simple as a banner or message that says “Leave a review” or “Share your experience with this product.”

 Overall, it’s important to be respectful and professional when soliciting product reviews and to make it as easy as possible for customers to leave a review.
 Above all, don’t ever beg.
 Trust me — You don’t want to be Beth.